WASHINGTON (AP) — The young hacker was told in no uncertain terms: You are safe with me.

 But Norm Weatherill was no reporter.
-He was FBI agent Norman Sanders Jr., and the whole conversation was a trap.
-Within hours, the 15-year-old hacker's home and led him away in handcuffs for making a week and a half of emailed bomb threats at his high school in Washington state.
+He was FBI agent Norman B. Sanders Jr., and the whole conversation was a trap.
+Within hours, police descended on the 15-year-old hacker's home and led him away in handcuffs for making a week and a half of emailed bomb threats at his high school in Washington state.
 He eventually confessed and was sentenced to 90 days in a juvenile detention center.

 The 2007 bust would put an end to the bomb scares and save graduation at the school but would also raise a troubling question that is unanswered to this day: How often do FBI agents impersonate members of the news media?

 The answer is important, says one expert who played a key role in revealing the bureau's subterfuge, because sources need to know journalists won't turn them in.

 "Journalists play a very similar role to doctors in our society in that we trust them," Christopher Soghoian, former chief technologist at the American Civil Liberties Union, said earlier this year.
 "And without trust they cannot operate."

 Two weeks ago, a federal judge rejected a lawsuit from The Associated Press and the Reporters Committee for Freedom of the Press demanding more detail from the FBI about the practice of posing as journalists.
 The two media organizations are appealing.

 Meanwhile, the AP has drawn on hundreds of pages of records and interviews with a dozen people to piece together the story of how the computer-savvy sophomore's end-of-year prank escalated into a confrontation between the Justice Department and the media.